Madonna (album): Composition

 AllMusic's Stephen Thomas Erlewine and Sal Cinquemai from Slant Magazine noted that Madonna is a dance-pop post-disco album.
-Most of its songs talk about "love, heartbreak and hedonism in general".
-In his book The Complete Guide to the Music of Madonna, author Rikky Rookbsy wrote that the record's overall sound is "dissonant, upbeat synthetic disco".
-Instrumentation includes Linn drum machine, Moog bass and the OB-X synthesizer, some of the newest technology from the time.
-Opening track "Lucky Star" begins with the sound of a "shimmering, programmed" glissando, which is followed by "clanging rhythm guitars, synth atmospherics, and [a] chugging bass"; the lyrics are a double-entendre and compare a lover's "heavenly body" with the stars in the sky, while the "simple" refrain refers the nursery rhyme "Star Light, Star Bright".
-Second track "Borderline" has Madonna singing in a more "refined and expressive" way, and lyrically finds a woman complaining of her lover's chauvinism.
-Its sound has been compared to Stephanie Mills' "Never Knew Love Like This Before" (1980), while the chord progression evokes Bachman-Turner Overdrive's "You Ain't Seen Nothing Yet" (1974); the inversions are similar to the sound of the 1970s, specifically disco, Philadelphia soul, and the work of Elton John.
+Most of its songs address "love, heartbreak and hedonism in general".
+In his book The Complete Guide to the Music of Madonna, author Rikky Rooksby wrote that the record's overall sound is "dissonant, upbeat synthetic disco".
+Instrumentation includes Linn drum machine, Moog bass and the OB-X synthesizer, some of the newest technology of the time.
+Opening track "Lucky Star" begins with the sound of a "shimmering, programmed" glissando, followed by "clanging rhythm guitars, synth atmospherics, and [a] chugging bass"; the lyrics are a double entendre and compare a lover's "heavenly body" with the stars in the sky, while the "simple" refrain refers to the nursery rhyme "Star Light, Star Bright".
+Second track "Borderline" has Madonna singing in a more "refined and expressive" way, and lyrically depicts a woman complaining of her lover's chauvinism.
+Its sound has been compared to Stephanie Mills' "Never Knew Love Like This Before" (1980), while the chord progression evokes Bachman–Turner Overdrive's "You Ain't Seen Nothing Yet" (1974); the inversions are similar to the sound of the 1970s, specifically disco, Philadelphia soul, and the work of Elton John.

-"Burning Up" is a "yearning" New wave-influenced dance track, with lyrics that conflate sex with ambition.
+"Burning Up" is a "yearning" new wave-influenced dance track, with lyrics that conflate sex with ambition.
 It has a "starker" arrangement brought about by bass, single guitar and drum machine.
-Also present are tom-tom drum beats ―similar to the ones used on the work of Phil Collins― and electric guitars.
+Also present are tom-tom drum beats—similar to those used in the work of Phil Collins—and electric guitars.
 The refrain is a repetition of the same three lines of the lyrics, while the bridge consists of a series of double entendres that describe what she is prepared to do for her lover, showcasing that she "has no shame" and is "not like the others".
 Fourth track "I Know It" features "shades of ’60s girl-group melodrama", with instrumentation from piano and saxophone.
-In the song, Madonna brushes off a lover who's hurt her.
-The next song is "Holiday", which talks about the "universal sentiment" that everybody needs a holiday from their daily lives.
+In the song, Madonna brushes off a lover who has hurt her.
+The next song is "Holiday", which talks about the "universal sentiment" that everybody needs a holiday from their everyday lives.
 It has been noted as being "devoid of any particular structure", and has a chord sequence comparable to that of Cyndi Lauper's "Time After Time" (1984).
 The refrain is sung by the singer in a "completely deadpan" way, while for the verses, she uses her lower register to give the lyrics a "more positive spin".
 Present throughout the song are "Chic-styled" guitar flickers, electronic clapping, and synthesized strings.